 Using the geometric analysis method, the joint is first extracted from its environment by making a cut at a position where the inner moment is zero (see Figure 7-20).
-In joints with multiple fasteners there are interference effects between neighbouring fasteners, causing the clamped parts to be stiffer than would be the case in a single fastener joint.
+In joints with multiple fasteners there are interference effects between neighbouring fasteners, causing the clamped parts to be stiffer than in case of a single fastener joint.
 This effect is due to the mutual obstruction of lateral deformations by the neighbouring fasteners.
 This problem can be solved by using the distance between the hole edges of two neighbouring holes as the region of the deformation cone for the calculation of the clamped parts compliance, .